Feedstock Assessment & Procurement

 Following delivery of a biomass fuel/feedstock availability assessment, clients often request that TSS generate a fuel/feedstock procurement plan.
-These plans typically utilize the fuel/feedstock availability assessment results to provide data in support of a procurement strategy that meets technology specifications and project requirements.
+These plans typically utilize the fuel/feedstock availability assessment results to provide data in support of a procurement strategy that meets conversion technology specifications and project requirements.
 Fuel/feedstock characteristics, delivery costs, existing infrastructure and short-term/long-term availability are key components of the procurement plan.
-Recommendations and observations on development of fuel/feedstock supply chain development, contracting procedures, opportunity purchases, and competition for fuel are included in the procurement and supply chain development plan.
+Recommendations and observations on development of fuel/feedstock supply chain development, contracting procedures, examples of procurement agreements, opportunity purchases, and competition for fuel are included in the procurement and supply chain development plan.

-- Forest Thinning and Hazardous Forest Fuels Reduction
+Forest Thinning and Hazardous Forest Fuels Reduction

-- Commercial Forest Management
+Commercial Forest Management

-- Food and Organic Waste
+Food and Organic Waste

-Commercial agricultural processes generate significant volumes of byproducts that could serve as high-quality feedstocks for bioenergy production.
+- Commercial agricultural processes generate significant volumes of byproducts that could serve as high-quality feedstocks for bioenergy production.
 Byproducts such as nut shells, olive pits, peach pits, orchard removals, and orchard prunings are examples of agricultural wastes that are generated annually.

-- Purpose-Grown Energy Crops
+Purpose-Grown Energy Crops

-Short rotation woody crops such eucalyptus, willow or poplar can be cultivated to produce significant volumes of biomass feedstock long term.
+- Short rotation woody crops such eucalyptus, willow or poplar can be cultivated to produce significant volumes of biomass feedstock long term.
 Utilizing superior genetic growing stock and intensive cultivation (fertilizer, drip irrigation), these short rotation woody crops are becoming more cost effective.

-- Municipal Solid Waste and Recycling (Including Urban Wood)
+Municipal Solid Waste and Recycling

-As municipalities seek to extend the useful service life of landfills, more emphasis is focused on diversion of waste to value-added uses.
+- As municipalities seek to extend the useful service life of landfills, more emphasis is focused on diversion of waste to value-added uses.
 Woody biomass waste in the form of construction/demolition wood, pallets, and tree trimmings can be separated at the transfer station or landfill for use as raw material feedstock.
 In addition, other organic wastes such as food scraps can be source separated as potential feedstocks for conversion to bioenergy using anaerobic digestion technologies.